AI retrieval often fails before retrieval starts. The problem sits in the files.

 FAQ

-What counts as a retrieval-ready document?
+What counts as a retrieval-ready document for AI retrieval or internal search?

 Do all PDFs need OCR before AI retrieval?